InvoiceFox/Workonomic-client-bash/elisp/README.md

 How to install
 --------------

 As any other elisp script.
-This is one example.
+This is one example:

     mkdir ~/.elisp